-An advanced study of theories of literacies, the developmental reading process, and practical applications for reading across content areas.
-Includes reading methods and procedures used to develop skills, attitudes, knowledge, and understanding of content area reading material, and modification processes developed to maximize literate practices of all students.
-The course will blend in class meetings and applied learning alongside hybrid on-line instructional models, webinars, and assessments.
-This course is for graduate students in speech-language pathology seeking a non-teaching Professional Educator License.
+An advanced study of theories of literacies, the developmental reading process and practical applications for reading across content areas.
+Includes reading methods and procedures used to develop skills, attitudes, knowledge and understanding of content area reading material, and modification processes developed to maximize literate practices of all students.
+The course will blend in-class meetings and applied learning alongside hybrid online instructional models, webinars and assessments.
+This course is for graduate students in communication sciences and disorders seeking a non-teaching Professional Educator License.
 Summer Term.

-This course is designed for teacher candidates to examine the relationship among culture, classroom practices, and policy and how this relationship influences the education of the English language learners.
+This course is designed for teacher candidates to examine the relationship among culture, classroom practices and policy, and how this relationship influences the education of English language learners.
 Teacher candidates begin by first examining their own culture and their cultural assumptions and biases and how those influence teaching and learning in the classroom.
 Issues of equity, access and cross-cultural understandings are examined as well.
 Teacher candidates will analyze and redesign curriculum so that it is linguistically and culturally relevant.
-This course requires 10 field experience hours in an ESL and/or bilingual P-12 classroom.
+This course requires 10 field experience hours in an ESL and/or bilingual PK-12 classroom.
 Prerequisite: EDU 104.

 TEL 212 Theoretical Foundations of Teaching English Language Learners

-This course is an introduction to and immersion into the theoretical frameworks of English as a Second Language (ESL) and Bilingual education and the research, movements, and policies that inform them.
-A variety of ESL/Bilingual models and programs that exist in pre-K through 12 schools and classrooms will be identified, analyzed, and evaluated through multiple assignment and media.
+This course is an introduction to and immersion into the theoretical frameworks of English as a Second Language (ESL) and bilingual education and the research, movements and policies that inform them.
+A variety of ESL/bilingual models and programs that exist in PK-12 schools and classrooms will be identified, analyzed and evaluated through multiple assignment and media.
 Teacher candidates will demonstrate an understanding of the relationship between theory and practice and will define their roles as teachers of and advocates for English learners.
-This course requires 10 field experience hours in an ESL and/or bilingual P-12 classroom.
+This course requires 10 field experience hours in an ESL and/or bilingual PK-12 classroom.
 Prerequisite: EDU 104.

 TEL 317 Methods and Materials for Teaching English Language Learners